-Idli is a round preparation, about 2 to 3 inches in diameter, made of fermented and steamed unsweetened cake type of a batter of rice and dehusked black lentils.
+Idli, a round dish preparation, about 2 to 3 inches in diameter, is made of fermented and steamed unsweetened cake type of a batter of rice and dehusked black lentils.
 The fermentation process makes the idlis very soft and easily digestible.

-Idlis can be eaten as an anytime snack and is either served with coconut chutney and some other chutneys or with sambhar as well, which is a vegetable stew.
+Idlis can be eaten as an anytime snack and are either served with coconut chutney and some other chutneys or with sambhar as well, which is a vegetable stew.